Spin Hall effect driven by the spin magnetic moment current in Dirac materials: Appendix

 \subsection{Sample preparation and characterization}

-Bi$_{1-x}$Te$_x$ and Bi$_{1-y}$Sn$_y$ alloy thin films were grown by radio frequency (RF) magnetron sputtering on $10 \times 10$ mm$^2$ Si substrates covered with 100 nm-thick thermal oxide.
-The structures are sub./seed/[$t_\mathrm{Bi}$ Bi$| t_\mathrm{Te}$ Te]$_N$/0.3 Bi/FM/2 MgO/1 Ta (thicknesses in nanometer).
+Bi$_{1-x}$Te$_x$ and Bi$_{1-y}$Sn$_y$ alloy thin films were grown by radio frequency (RF) magnetron sputtering on $10 \times 10$ mm$^2$ Si substrates covered with 100 nm-thick Si oxide.
+The film structures are sub./seed/[$t_\mathrm{Bi}$ Bi$| t_\mathrm{Te}$ Te]$_N$/0.3 Bi/FM/2 MgO/1 Ta (thicknesses in nanometer).
 Bi, Te, and Sn layers were sputtered from elemental targets. $t_\mathrm{Bi(Te, Sn)}$ is the thickness of each Bi (Te, Sn) layer. $N$ represents the repeat number of [Bi$|$Sn] and [Bi$|$Te] bilayers.
 (Here $N=16$ is used.)
 The thickness of a bilayer unit is set to meet $t_\mathrm{Bi}+t_\mathrm{Te(Sn)} \sim$ 0.65 nm so that the two elements intermix.
 We define the nominal Te (Sn) concentration, $x$ ($y$), as $x(y) \equiv t_\mathrm{Te(Sn)}/(t_\mathrm{Bi}+t_\mathrm{Te(Sn)})$.
-The total thickness of the carrier doped Bi (including the Bi termination layer) is denoted by $t$: $t \equiv (t_\mathrm{Bi} + t_\mathrm{Te(Sn)}) N + 0.3$ (thickness in nanometer).
+The total thickness of the carrier doped Bi (including the Bi termination layer) is denoted by $t \equiv (t_\mathrm{Bi} + t_\mathrm{Te(Sn)}) N + 0.3$ (thickness in nanometer).
 For $N=16$, $t \sim 10.7$ nm.
 Films without carrier doping (pristine Bi) are also made: sub./seed/$t$ Bi/FM/2 MgO/1 Ta.
 The seed layer is either 0.5 nm Ta or no insertion layer.
 The FM layer is 2 nm CoFeB.
 The nominal composition of CoFeB is Co:Fe:B = 20:60:20 at\%.

 The transport properties and the spin-orbit torques (SOT) of the heterostructures were measured using devices with $t_\mathrm{CoFeB} = 0$ and 2 nm, respectively.
-Hall bar devices were micro-fabricated using standard optical lithography and Ar ion etching.
+Hall bar devices were fabricated using standard optical lithography and Ar ion etching.
 The width of the Hall bar $w$ and the distance between two longitudinal voltage probes $L$ are 10 and 25 $\mu\rm{m}$, respectively.
 5 Ta/60 Cu/5 Pt contact pads were formed using standard lift-off processes onto the Hall bars.
-The effective saturation magnetization, i.e., the product of saturation magnetization and the effective thickness of the CoFeB layer, of unpatterned heterostructures with $t_\mathrm{CoFeB} = 2$ nm were determined using a vibrating sample magnetometer.
+The effective saturation magnetization, i.e., the product of saturation magnetization $M_\mathrm{s}$ and the effective thickness $t_\mathrm{eff}$ of the CoFeB layer, of unpatterned heterostructures with $t_\mathrm{CoFeB} = 2$ nm were determined using a vibrating sample magnetometer. $M_\mathrm{s} t_\mathrm{eff}$ is 182 $\upmu$emu cm$^{-1}$ for Bi, 201, 188 $\upmu$emu cm$^{-1}$ for $x = 0.3, 0.5$ and 186, 154 $\upmu$emu cm$^{-1}$ for $y = 0.2, 0.5$.
+The data is interpolated to obtain the value for all samples studied.
 The magnetic easy axis of the CoFeB layer points along the film plane for all samples.
 The resistivity of pristine and doped Bi thin films is presented in Fig.~\ref{fig:resistivity}.